jwplayer/ott-web-app/platforms/web/docs/e2e.md

 We use several workers to launch tests for each platform.
 That increases the speed and guaranties the autonomy of each Scenario.

-**(!)** In order to support allure reports it is necessary to install Java 8.
+**(!)** In order to support allure reports, it is necessary to install Java 8.

 Basic commands:

 - `cd platforms/web` - run the following commands from the web platform
 - `yarn codecept:mobile` - to run tests for a mobile device
 - `yarn codecept:desktop` - to run tests for desktop
-- `yarn serve-report:mobile` - to serve allure report from "./output/mobile" folder
+- `yarn serve-report:mobile` - to serve an allure report from "./output/mobile" folder
 - `yarn serve-report:desktop` - to serve allure report from "./output/desktop" folder
 - `yarn codecept-serve:mobile` - to run desktop tests and serve the report
 - `yarn codecept-serve:desktop` - to run mobile tests and serve the report

 ## GitHub Actions

-We have two actions: one for desktop and one for mobile device.
+We have two actions: one for desktop and one for mobile devices.
 Each one runs independently.
-After the action run it is possible to download an artifact with an allure report and build a nice report locally.
+After the actions run, it is possible to download an artifact with an allure report and build a nice report locally.

 To do it on Mac: `allure serve ~/Downloads/allure-report-desktop`